SnorrenEnzo/covid-19_response_modelling/README.md

 ### TODO:
 - Use more mobility data to co-predict R
-- Correct the data of positive test results per day for the number of tests conducted.
+- Auto download Apple/Google data

 ### Data sources